mikrostew/badash/README.md

 # badash

-Convenience methods, modular imports, and other fun stuff for bash
+Convenience methods and other fun stuff for bash

 [Installation](#installation)